lisathegoat/processing_documentation_WS18-19/README.md

 ## Ping Pong Ufo

-the Aliens want to get to the world but the you (aka. the monolit) have to protect it.
-Press the up and down keys to move the monolit.
+The games scenario shows aliens who want to undertake the world.
+The only was to stop them is to control the monolit the up and down keys to for moving.

 ## Voyeur